LinusThorsell/LinusThorsell/README.md

 My name is Linus and I am a Computer Science student
 that absolutely loves writing all kinds of cool programs,
 scripts and webapps.
-I am finishing my education in June/2023.
+I finish school in June/2023.

 Feel free to browse my profile!
 I have a couple of fun projects!